STARXDev/flask-id-generator/README.md

 curl -X POST http://127.0.0.1:5000/decrypt -H "Content-Type: application/json" -d "{\"data\":\"encrypted_string_here\"}"
 Replace encrypted_string_here with the actual encrypted string you received.
 The response should give you back the original string.

+Encrypt File:

+Endpoint: /encrypt-file
+Method: POST
+Form Data:
+file: The file to be encrypted.

+Usage: Use a tool like curl or Postman to POST the file to http://localhost:5000/encrypt-file.
+The response will be the encrypted file.

+Decrypt File:
+Endpoint: /decrypt-file
+Method: POST
+Form Data:
+file: The encrypted file to be decrypted.

+Usage: Use a tool like curl or Postman to POST the encrypted file to http://localhost:5000/decrypt-file.
+The response will be the decrypted file.

+Secure Key and IV Management in Real-World Scenarios:
+For production environments, it's essential to securely manage the encryption keys and IVs used for file encryption and decryption.
+This involves:

+Storing Keys and IVs: Store the encryption keys and IVs in a secure database or a managed service like AWS KMS or Azure Key Vault.
+Each key and IV should be associated with a unique identifier for the file or user.

+Retrieving Keys for Decryption: When decrypting a file, retrieve the corresponding key and IV from the secure storage using the file's unique identifier.

+Ensuring Security: Implement robust security measures to protect the key storage, including access controls, encryption in transit, and regular security audits.

 Contributing